Homotopy quotients and comodules of supercommutative Hopf algebras: Abstract

 \section{Abstract}

-We study induced model structures on Frobenius categories.
-In particular we consider the case where $\mathcal{C}$ is the category of comodules of a supercommutative Hopf algebra $A$ over a field $k$.
+We study model structures on the category of comodules of a supercommutative Hopf algebra $A$ over fields of characteristic 0.
 Given a graded Hopf algebra quotient $A \to B$ satisfying some finiteness conditions, the Frobenius tensor category $\mathcal{D}$ of graded $B$-comodules with its stable model structure induces a monoidal model structure on $\mathcal{C}$.
 We consider the corresponding homotopy quotient $\gamma: \mathcal{C} \to Ho \mathcal{C}$ and the induced quotient $\mathcal{T} \to Ho \mathcal{T}$ for the tensor category $\mathcal{T}$ of finite dimensional $A$-comodules.
 Under some mild conditions we prove vanishing and finiteness theorems for morphisms in $Ho \mathcal{T}$.
-We apply these results in the $Rep (GL(m|n))$-case and study its homotopy category $Ho \mathcal{T}$.
+We apply these results in the $Rep (GL(m|n))$-case and study its homotopy category $Ho \mathcal{T}$ associated to the parabolic subgroup of upper triangular block matrices.
+We construct cofibrant replacements and show that the quotient of $Ho\mathcal{T}$ by the negligible morphisms is again the representation category of a supergroup scheme.